Carole Demas: Theater

-Demas' theater career began in 1963 as the ingenue lead (opposite Bert Convy and starring Patricia Neway) role in Morning Sun, an early Fred Ebb effort (before his partnership with John Kander).
+Demas's theater career began in 1963 as the ingenue lead (opposite Bert Convy and starring Patricia Neway) in Morning Sun, an early Fred Ebb effort (before his partnership with John Kander).
 She was next cast in a Starring role Off-Broadway in Rondelay and then in How To Steal An Election opposite Clifton Davis.
 She was later cast as a replacement for the role of "Louisa (The Girl)" in The Fantasticks, and starred in that role for more than 2 years.
 Her work with Tom Jones and Harvey Schmidt continued with the Portfolio workshop and her starring in their productions of Philemon and The Bone Room.
 In 1971, Demas was cast in the title role of the revival of No, No, Nanette, but was dismissed from the cast during rehearsals, owing to a disagreement between the director and the casting director.

 Demas was next cast as "Sandy" in the original Broadway production of Grease.
 At age 31, she was the oldest member of the principal cast.
 She worked with writers Jim Jacobs and Warren Casey to develop the role, which, in the original Chicago play (Grease Lightning) on which the musical was based, was considered too dark for the mainstream Broadway audience.
-For her role in Grease, Demas, along with the rest of the original Broadway cast, was inducted into the Rock and Roll Hall of Fame.

 Demas left Grease to join the cast of a new musical, The Baker's Wife, produced by David Merrick.
 The play, which was being produced in Los Angeles in preparation for a national tour prior to a Broadway opening, proved problematic from the start, and several efforts were made to fix it, including replacing Demas with Patti LuPone, but to no avail.
 The Baker's Wife never came to Broadway.

-Her regional theatre credits include major roles in Barefoot in the Park (with Joan Bennett), Enter Laughing, Absence of a Cello (as Hans Conried's daughter), A Funny Thing Happened on the Way to the Forum as “Philia”, Oh, What a Lovely War, and her favorites, “Regina” in Another Part of the Forest at the Pennsylvania State Repertory Theatre, and “Angel” in Celebration at ACT in Seattle.
+Regional theatre credits include major roles in Barefoot in the Park, Enter Laughing, Absence of a Cello, A Funny Thing Happened on the Way to the Forum (as "Philia"), Oh, What a Lovely War, Another Part of the Forest (as "Regina") at the Pennsylvania State Repertory Theatre, and as "Angel" in Celebration at ACT in Seattle.

-In 2011, at The New Amsterdam Theatre for Gypsy of the Year, Carole re-united with several original Grease cast members for a special performance.